instructure/canvas-lms/doc/api/README.md

 All integer ids in Canvas are 64 bit integers.

+All boolean parameters can be passed as true/false, t/f, yes/no, y/n, on/off, or 1/0.
+When using JSON format, a literal true/false is preferred, rather than as a string.

 For POST and PUT requests, parameters are sent using standard
 <a href="http://www.w3.org/TR/html4/interact/forms.html#h-17.13.4">HTML form
 encoding</a> (the application/x-www-form-urlencoded content type).